anOsuPlayer/Moona/GUIDE.md

 During your coding using this framework you might encounter some *special processes*.
 Those particular types are no regular processes: they require to *be initialized on the main thread*.
 Be aware, though, because *you'll be able to initialize ONLY ONE PROCESS*!
 Once it's initialized there, you'll be totally excluded from the main thread and, thus, you'll be locked out of it until the process reaches its end.

-In order to initialize processes this way we need to use a very particular method: the *.Init(Process p)* method.
+In order to initialize processes this way we need to use a very particular method: the *.Initialize(Process p)* method.
 Using this method the [.Init()](#initializing-moona) method will get automatically called (only if the *isOn* boolean is FALSE) and, only after that, the process will be started.
 The thread will remain occupied *as long as the process keeps running*

 ### Awaiting and Unlocking